The Royal Botanic Garden Edinburgh welcomes all visitors whatever their specific requirements.

 - Please note that manual wheelchair users may need assistance on the 70m path leading to and from the Garden from the John Hope Gateway which has an incline of 1.12.
 The path can be avoided by taking the accessible lift to restaurant level and to the terrace beyond.

 - The information desk at the entrance has a lowered section to the till point and a hearing loop.
 The John Hope Gateway has six motorised scooters and two wheelchairs for visitors to use.
 If possible, please book in advance by calling 0131 248 2909.

 - A lift, large enough to accommodate a person using a standard wheelchair and at least one companion, is available to take visitors to The Gateway restaurant on the first floor and to the outdoor terrace beyond.
 It measures 90cms wide x 135cm depth x 190cm height.

 - There are three accessible toilets in the John Hope Gateway.
 Please refer to our access statement.

-Our team of volunteer Garden Guides conduct tours around the Garden at 11.00hrs and 14.00hrs every day, from 1 April to 30 October.
+Our team of volunteer Garden Guides conduct tours around the Garden at 11am every day, from 1 April to 30 October.
 Tours last 90 minutes and we always try to tailor the tour to meet the specific needs of the group.
-Unfortunately, during this time, we are unable to offer guided tours.
+Find out more.

 The Royal Botanic Garden Edinburgh is one of the leading botanic gardens in the world.
 It is largely accessible to wheelchair users, with marked routes, and its public buildings have level or ramped ground floor access.
 There are tarmac paths in most places.
 Any paths which are not wheelchair accessible are sign-posted.
 Beware that some of the Garden’s paths can be a little steep, due to the gradient and/or camber.